 Meet Point for Mt.
 Adams Ski Descent

 Unless you make other arrangements with our office, we generally meet our customers for South side climbs (South Spur, Avalanche Glacier, etc.) at the Mt.
 Adams Ranger Station in Trout Lake, WA.
 The closest major airport in Portland International Airport (PDX).
 It takes about 2 hours to drive to Trout Lake from PDX.
-Enroute you pass through Hood River, OR, which can be a good place to buy groceries or spend the night before or after your climb of Mt.
+Enroute you pass through Hood River, OR, which can be a good place to eat dinner, buy groceries or spend the night before or after your climb of Mt.
 Adams.
 If driving from Seattle, it takes about 4.5 hours.

 Mt.
 Adams Ranger Station

 Trout Lake, WA 98650